-The Resolution Revolution can help you be that 8% and see you set and achieve your goals in Jan and the year beyond, making 2019 the year you become the best version of yourself.
+These tips can help you be that 8% and see you set and achieve your goals in Jan and the year beyond, making 2019 the year you become the best version of yourself.

 Here's 10 ways you can set New Years goals you will actually achieve

 1. Start before Jan 1